DrewWing/EDrewcatedGuesser/docs/FAQs.md

 # Frequently Asked Questions

+## Why the name EDrewcated Guesser?
+This project started out as a simple scouting spreadsheet for team #12928, the LightSaders.
+It originally attempted to "guess" the outcome of matches based on the collective OPR of each team.
+Since my name is Drew, "EDrewcated Guesser" came pretty naturally.

+Of course this program is much more advanced.
+It calculates several timelines of each team's OPR, AutoOPR, and CCWM, and uses two separate machine learning algorithms (some might call this AI, but I don't) to predict matches with great accuracy.

+It also takes care of fetching and filling out the match schedule for you, which is an absolute pain to enter manually.

 ## I'm a noob and don't know what any of this means!
 A basic understanding of the command line is required to set up and run this project (PowerShell if on Windows, and BASH if on most Linux distros).